nicklockwood/SwiftFormat/Rules.md

 ## semicolons

 Removes semicolons at the end of lines, and (optionally) replaces inline semicolons with a linebreak.

 Option | Description
 --- | ---
-`--semicolons` | allow semicolons. "never" or "inline" (default) `--linebreaks` | linebreak character to use. "cr", "crlf" or "lf" (default)
+`--semicolons` | Allow semicolons: "never" or "inline" (default) `--linebreaks` | Linebreak character to use: "cr", "crlf" or "lf" (default)

 <details>
 <summary>Examples</summary>